Japan's Recruit targets 50% female executives within 10 years

 TOKYO, May 17 (Reuters) - Staffing agency Recruit Holdings Co Ltd 6098.T said on Monday it aims to have women in half of its senior executive roles within 10 years, setting an industry-leading target in Japan where corporate leaders are overwhelmingly male.

-At Recruit, which in recent years acquired employment sites Glassdoor and Indeed as part of an overseas expansion drive, women currently make up 10% of senior executives, 42% of managers and 52% of total employees.
+Women currently make up 10% of senior executives, 42% of managers and 52% of total employees at Recruit, which in recent years acquired employment sites Glassdoor and Indeed as part of an overseas expansion drive.

+"As a human resources business its our duty to target gender parity," Recruit's new Chief Executive Hisayuki Idekoba told reporters.

+Recruit already defies many traditional corporate norms with employees at the holding company on average aged 37 and having worked for the company for less than six years in a departure from the custom of lifetime employment.

 (Reporting by Sam Nussey; Editing by Christopher Cushing)